Ma Wara' al-Tabi'a: Bibliography

-Circle of Horror
+Circles of Horror

 Every 10th installment in the series is a special installment known as a Circle of Horror.
-These are usually anthologies featuring multiple characters who each tell a supernatural story that happened to them, the stories often being connected by a theme or a common motif. (exception #60, The Black Museum).
-As of June 2007, they were:
+These are usually anthologies featuring multiple characters who each tell a supernatural story that happened to them, the stories often being connected by a theme or a common motif.
+There are some exceptions to that structure; namely, the 20th installment, which features stories about multiple characters, but they are told by a tarot reader rather than the character themselves, the 60th installment, which does feature multiple stories with multiple POV characters, but the stories are told by the curator of a mysterious museum, and the 80th installment, which is composed of fragments and memories of Refaat that he recounts while on his deathbed.

+Below is a list of these special installments and a brief summary for each of them: